 Equity with reversal of deferred tax liabilities and the net effect of unrealized changes in value of derivative instruments after tax and less adjusted in advance financial electricity contracts.

 Average number of employees

 The total number of hours worked during the year divided by normal annual working hours.

-Net lets entered into during the period less cancellations and removals.
+Net lets signed during the period less cancellations.